 Alcohol and Other Drugs - The Map Academy Handbook details disciplinary policies and procedures regarding infractions that involve use and possession of alcohol, drugs and drug paraphernalia on campus or at school events.
 Casual conversation at Map Academy about the use of alcohol and drugs is to be discouraged.
 However, responsible, educational dialogue at Map Academy about these topics is to be encouraged.
-Personal revelations by students to staff regarding their own use of alcohol or drugs or their first hand concerns about others' use shall result in action by a Map Academy staff member.
+Personal revelations by students to staff regarding their own use of alcohol or drugs or their first hand concerns about others' use may result in action by a Map Academy staff member in accordance the policies set forth in this document.
 Upon hearing such information, a Map Academy staff member will consult with Student Support personnel.
-Together, based on their best judgment, the staff member and Student Support personnel will decide which of the following is the best course of action:
+Together, based on their best judgment, the staff member and Student Support personnel will decide the best course of action.
+This includes but is not limited to the following options:

-- Staff member continues to talk with and monitor student for a limited period of time to more clearly determine the nature of the situation; - Student Support personnel make an educational/therapeutic intervention by contacting student directly; - Parents of student are contacted by most appropriate staff member. - Student is referred to the Co-Directors for possible disciplinary action.
+- Staff member continues to talk with and monitor student for a limited period of time to more clearly determine the nature of the situation; - Student Support personnel make an educational/therapeutic intervention by contacting student directly;

+- Parents of student are contacted by most appropriate staff member; - Student is referred to the Co-Directors for possible disciplinary action.